What is an Extractive CEMS Umbilical?

 Heater

-Two Type “K” thermocouple wires are provided for measuring the temperature of the umbilical and probe heater.
-The typical heater consumes 18 watts/foot.
+Two Type “K” thermocouples are built in to monitor the temperature of the umbilical and the probe heater.
+The heating system typically uses 18 watts per foot.

 Installation